pedasmith/windows-uwp/windows-apps-src/design/controls-and-patterns/swipe.md

 ### Swipe directions

 Swipe works in all cardinal directions: up, down, left, and right.
 Each swipe direction can hold its own swipe items or content, but only one instance of a direction can be set at a time on a single swipe-able element.
+Note that the directions are where the revealed text is placed.
+The [LeftItems](/uwp/api/windows.ui.xaml.controls.swipecontrol.LeftItems) are *shown* on the left; to reveal them the user will swipe to the *right*.

 For example, you cannot have two [LeftItems](/uwp/api/windows.ui.xaml.controls.swipecontrol.LeftItems) definitions on the same SwipeControl.